Hello, forex friends! Another NFP report is coming our way this Friday (March 10, 1:30 pm GMT).

 Okay, so what do the leading labor indicators have to say?
 Well, Markit’s manufacturing PMI reading for February fell from January’s 14-month high of 55.0 to 54.2.
 With regard to employment, commentary from Markit noted that employment numbers in the manufacturing sector increased, but that job creation was “softer than the 18-month peak recorded at the end of 2016.”

 Looking at historical trends, the U.S. economy usually sees a large increase in employment.
-However, the smoothing effect of seasonal adjustments mean that the seasonally-adjusted reading is usually much lower.
+However, the smoothing effect of seasonal adjustments means that the seasonally-adjusted reading is usually much lower.

 However, economists tend to undershoot their estimates, so upside surprises are quite common.
 In fact, the readings for the past seven years were all upside surprises.